Estonian grammar: Basic clause patterns

 There are two basic patterns of clauses in Estonian: normal and inverted clauses (cf. also Erelt 2003, 2005a).
-In a normal clause the basic word order is SVX (subject – verb – nonsubject).
+In a normal clause the basic syntactic order is SVX (subject – verb – nonsubject).
 The subject is unmarked, that is, it stands in the nominative, and the verb usually agrees with the subject in person and number.

-An inverted clause has the word order XVS.
+An inverted clause has the initial row XVS (besides a spoken XSV).
 The clause opens not with the subject but with an adverbial or oblique, experiential clauses with an object in exceptional cases.
 If there is a subject-NP in the clause, it is usually indefinite.
 If the subject-NP is a mass noun or a count noun in the plural, quantitative indefiniteness may be optionally marked by the partitive.
 (5,7) In the (non-contrastive) negative clause the use of the partitive is obligatory, (e.g. ex.
 8).
 In clauses without a nominative subject the verb is always in the 3rd person singular.
 In the inverted clause olema ‘be’ is the most common verb.
 The main types of inverted clauses include existential, possessive, experiential clauses, clauses of state and source-marking resultative clauses.
 In existential clauses, as in (4)–(8), the clause-initial constituent is an adverbial of location (or time), and the clause performs a presentative function.
 In possessive clauses the possessor is expressed as a locative phrase.
 The latter is represented by the nominal in the adessive case (9).